learn-by-doing-organization/learn-by-doing-vNext/MySimpleSiteStatistics/README.md

 ## Preface

-Mark is developping a system for registrartion of the accesses to websites.
+Mark is developping a system for registration of the accesses to websites.
 To implement that he created several tables to store data, some stored procedure to insert them and the views for facilitate of visualization.

-Jacob, a colleague of Tom, who is interested to the project, asked a for a series of features for adding to the project to implement it in its own blog and finally having a way to find out how many accesses receives its own site.
+Jim, a colleague of Tom, who is interested to the project, asked a for a series of features for adding to the project to implement it in its own blog and finally having a way to find out how many accesses receives its own site.

 Mark who given the unexpected feature request, needs help.
-Jacob suggested your name and now Mark asked you to implement some of the features.
+Jim suggested your name and now Mark asked you to implement some of the features.

 ## Instructions

-Below you will find lisetd the features that will be implemented in the project.
+Below you will find listed the features that will be implemented in the project.
 It will be presented a *functional* description which is what the *customer*, in our case Jacob, wants to have it on his blog.
 If you have some experience, or you want get involved, this description may be enough for you to start asset.
 On the contrary if you need help figuring out what to do, click on the link *Implementation specifications* and you will find the technical details on how to proceed.

 ## Clone the repository